ojocoachingacademy-byte/ojocoachingacademy/EMAIL_SETUP_NO_MAILCHIMP.md

 This guide shows you how to set up **automated booking confirmation emails** without needing Mailchimp or any email marketing platform.
 We'll use **Netlify Functions** + **SendGrid** (free tier).

+## ⚠️ CURRENT STATUS

+**The email automation code is deployed, but emails will NOT work until you complete the setup below.**

+Right now, when someone books:
+- ❌ Customer does NOT receive confirmation email automatically
+- ❌ You do NOT receive notification email automatically
+- ✅ Booking form still submits and saves to Netlify Forms
+- ✅ Customer still sees confirmation page

+**Follow the setup steps below to activate automated emails.**

+---

 ## What Emails Can Be Automated This Way

 ✅ **Automated Emails (No Manual Work):**